-Have you ever wondered if wrong doers, bullies, sociopaths and narcissists can be truly happy – after wreaking unhappiness wherever they go?
+Have you ever wondered if wrong doers, bullies, sociopaths and narcissists feel happiness or feel guilt – after wreaking unhappiness wherever they go?
 I have good news for karma seekers!
-Read on…

 I’ve often wondered if the people who have “done me wrong” have gone on to feel happiness in their lives – or if they ever feel guilt, remorse and self-loathing because of their behavior.